-Romans were far more open about sex and displayed a far more positive attitude towards larger penises. in 79 AD, Vesivius erupted and buried the cities of Pompeii and Herculaneum.
-This resulted in a substantial loss of life but preservation of the pieces of roman culture and art both from other environmental factors and human activity such as raiding and religious censorship.
+Romans were far more open about sex and displayed a far more positive attitude towards larger penises. in 79 AD, Vesuvius erupted and buried the cities of Pompeii and Herculaneum.
+This resulted in a substantial loss of life but the preservation of the pieces of Roman culture and art both from other environmental factors and human activity such as raiding and religious censorship.

 Romans enjoyed a richly erotic, even pornographic culture.
-The Pompeian frescos depict all kinds of sex-related images, revealing an interest in male penis and particular the size of the penis.
-Unlike the greeks whom preferred a smaller penis, Romans were fond of larger penisis, the art on the walls of formerly ash-buried cities depict men and gods with larger penises than average.
-However the Romans were not too keen on idealistic principles of the Greeks and instead preferred hedonism, many people contribute this to the eventual fall of the Roman empire.
+The Pompeian frescos depict all kinds of sex-related images, revealing an interest in the male penis and particularly the size of the penis.
+Unlike the Greeks who preferred a smaller penis, Romans were fond of larger penises, the art on the walls of formerly ash-buried cities depicts men and gods with larger penises than average.
+However the Romans were not too keen on the idealistic principles of the Greeks and instead preferred hedonism in life and in culture, many people attribute this to the eventual fall of the Roman empire.

-Priapus, a well known in the West God of plenty and fertility as well as fun and leisure is seen depicted with a large penis, weighed against a pot of gold with a basket of fruit.
+Priapus, well-known in the West as God of plenty and fertility as well as fun and leisure is seen depicted with a large penis, weighed against a pot of gold with a basket of fruit.
 Whilst in Greek culture large penises were associated with ugliness, animals, or half-animal creatures such as satyrs (who often had a negative role in various stories), in Roman culture males with large penises were often portrayed as fools but harmless or benevolent, such as god Priapus.